bensheldon/good_job/README.md

 ### Write tests

 By default, GoodJob uses its inline adapter in the test environment; the inline adapter is designed for the test environment.
-When enquing a job with GoodJob's inline adapter, the job will be executed immediately on the current thread; unhandled exceptions will be raised.
+When enqueuing a job with GoodJob's inline adapter, the job will be executed immediately on the current thread; unhandled exceptions will be raised.

 In GoodJob 2.0, the inline adapter will execute future scheduled jobs immediately.
 In the next major release, GoodJob 3.0, the inline adapter will not execute future scheduled jobs and instead enqueue them in the database.